Minnesota Gun Rights Group Condemns Use Of 'No-Knock Warrant' Following Amir Locke's Death, Supports His Rights As Lawful Gun Owner

 Doar warned that no-knock warrants are risky, especially since he said gun ownership soared to record levels last year.
 Ben Crump, the Locke family attorney who also represented George Floyd’s family, thanked the Minnesota Gun Caucus for its support on Friday.

 “So now every day we’re entering into a situation where law enforcement officers are or may encounter somebody who is lawfully armed inside their home,” Doar said.
-“The use of no-knock warrants is counteractive to that right to self-defense.”READ MORE: Mayor Jacob Frey Halts No-Knock Warrants In Minneapolis Following Amir Locke's Killing
+“The use of no-knock warrants is counteractive to that right to self-defense.”READ MORE: 1 Injured In Minneapolis Garage Fire

 It’s not the first time the group has spoken out when there’s been a deadly encounter with law enforcement.
 The Gun Owners Caucus said Philando Castile acted responsibly when he told an officer he had a gun on him before he was killed during a traffic stop in 2016.